Vista Juvenile Crime Defense Lawyers

 Parents want the best for their children, so when your child ends up on the wrong side of the law, you need to act fast to get them the best defense possible.
 There are many situations in which your teenager could be charged with a crime, ranging from a DUI to shoplifting to drug possession.
 Even though California courts enforce lighter punishments for minors, an adjudication can have a significant impact on your child’s future.

-If your child was arrested in Vista on criminal charges, you should immediately contact jD LAW.
+If your child was arrested in Vista on criminal charges, you should immediately contact jD Law Criminal Defense Attorneys.
 Our North County defense team has more than 30 years of experience and knows how to handle these cases delicately.
 Our lead Vista juvenile defense attorney can advocate for a complete dismissal or the lightest punishment possible.
 Do not wait.
 Call us today at (760) 630-2000 to discuss your child’s situation in a free case evaluation.

 Whether due to peer pressure, negative influences like local gangs, poor education, or a simple mistake, it is easy for teenagers to end up on the wrong side of the law.
 Teenagers often act out during difficult times in their lives and can take things too far.
 In most cases, these crimes involve simple property damage, but every situation should be taken seriously -- it can impact your child’s future.

 The common cases involving juvenile defendants in North County are:

 - Gang crimes

 Those under 18 are expected to follow all the same laws as adults, and the police can arrest a minor if they suspect he or she has committed a crime.
 But, just like with adults, the police must follow specific procedures.

 In most cases, if there was no property damage and no one was hurt, the officer may let the minor off with a warning and stern lecture, but not file charges.
 However, the officer can also:

 - Send your child to an agency that will handle your child’s case.